MicroEJ/docs/KernelDeveloperGuide/kernelLink.rst

 Portability Rules
 ~~~~~~~~~~~~~~~~~

-A Kernel Application can install a ``.fo`` file that has been built against an other Kernel Application
+A Kernel Application can install a ``.fo`` file that has been built against another Kernel Application
-if the Application code has not changed or complies with following rules:
+if the Kernel Application code has not changed or if the modifications respect the portability rules.
+Here is the list of the modifications that can be done while preserving the portability:

 - Modify method code, except if :ref:`soar_method_devirtualization` or :ref:`soar_method_inlining` has changed.
 - Add a new type (including declared as Kernel API),